This minor update covers registering for the user research panel to help us improve the NHS App and connected services.

 - to correct your personal data errors or omissions

 - to data portability - this means you can obtain a copy of your data in a structured, commonly used and machine-readable format (applies only to your participation in user research panel membership, survey responses and to mailing list membership)

 - to request we delete your personal data (only applies for mailing list membership(s), NHS App service desk feedback and surveys, and user research panel membership and survey responses)

 - to request we restrict our use of your personal data (for example, if you think it's inaccurate and needs to be corrected before it's used)

 You can also manage the NHS App performance data ("analytic cookies").
 See our cookies policy for details on how to do this.

-Should you have any queries in relation to the use of your personal data within the NHS App, or on the NHS App generally, you should refer to the table below to find out where to direct your query.
+If you have any queries in relation to the use of your personal data within the NHS App, or about the NHS App generally, refer to the table below to find out where to direct your query.

 |Query||Who do I contact?|

 |Queries about the content of your medical records and/or the medical records you can view via the NHS App||Your GP surgery|

 |Queries about your healthcare, such as GP appointments or repeat prescriptions||Your GP surgery|